renpy/renpy/sphinx/source/config.rst

     The default value of the mipmap argument to :func:`Movie`.

+.. var:: config.mipmap_text = False

+    The default value of the mipmap argument to :func:`Text`, including text used in screen statements.

 .. var:: config.missing_image_callback = None

     If not None, this function is called when an attempt to load an